 9-day short course at the geothermal site in Soultz-sous-Forêts (France) consisting of lectures, practical sessions, software exercises and field visits.
-The short course is offered at the beginning of the winter semester.
+The short course is offered at the beginning of the winter semester term, before the regular start of the lectures.